ClassicPress/release-builder/README.md

 ## How to use

+**You must be running Linux**.
+This script will not work with OS X as it is currently written due to usage of `grep -P`, `sed -r`, and perhaps other commands/flags.

 You'll need the following programs installed on your computer:

 - `git`
 - `nvm`: https://github.com/nvm-sh/nvm
 - `convert` (part of https://imagemagick.org/)
 - `git flow`: https://github.com/nvie/gitflow/wiki/Installation
+- `gpg`

 Copy `sample-config.sh` to `config.sh` and fill in the values.
 In order to do an official ClassicPress release, you'll need the correct key registered with